aws-cloudformation/aws-cloudformation-resource-providers-sns/README.md

 mvn verify
 ```

-Deploy SNS Resource to AWS Account
+Deploying SNS Resources to an AWS Account
 ----------------------------------

-After cloning this repository into your local workspac, `cd` to one of the folders under `aws-sns-*`.
+After cloning this repository into your local workspace, `cd` to one of the folders under `aws-sns-*`.

 ```shell
 # clean and build maven package
 mvn clean && mvn package
 #  run the submit command to register the resource type in an aws region (e.g. us-east-1)
 cfn submit -v --region [us-east-1]
 ```

 Please see [here](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-walkthrough.html#resource-type-walkthrough-submit) for more detailed information on resource submission.